Welcome to the land of Forndeilum.

 Dwarvenkind split in half, each forming a kingdom around one of the two surviving holds.

 Grarsteinn Hold to the northeast and Salsteinn Hold at the southern edges of the Svartsal mountains, near the middle of the continent.
-(Yes, east and west are opposite of each other in this world)
+(Yes, east and west switched places in this world.
+See the map.)

 Being separated by great distance, the two Dwarven kingdoms do not interact often, occasionally trading, other times fighting over salvage from the few parts of the ruins accessible.